EmmyAbella444/Unit_3/PROJECT/PROJECT unit3.md

 # Criteria B: Design
 ## System Diagram
 ![Habit Tracker (1)](https://user-images.githubusercontent.com/111819437/221175995-de796e99-0cd0-4adc-b9dc-2a47f8e016a4.png)

-Fig1-Figure 1 depicts the system diagram of the application.
+Figure 2 depicts the system diagram of the application.
 The application use PyCharm as well as the KivyMD Library, Connect_database, and Secure_password libraries to create the program.
 The arrows in the diagram indicate the data that is stored in the Project.db database, which utilizes the SQLite database engine.

 ## Wireframe
 ![Screen Shot 2023-03-11 at 17 59 32](https://user-images.githubusercontent.com/111819437/224475360-a310079e-ca8e-404a-8c1f-27ccd9935d21.png)

-Figure 2 illustrates the wireframe design of the program interface.
+Figure 3 illustrates the wireframe design of the program interface.
 Upon accessing the Login screen, the user is presented with two options: to log in or register.
 Opting to register will redirect the user to the Registration page, featuring text fields prompting for a username, email, and password.
 After successful registration, the user is directed back to the Login screen.
 Once the user logs in successfully, they will be directed to the Main screen, which features three options: "Add new day," "Check your progress," and "Log out."
 Choosing "Add new day" leads the user to the "Add" page, where they can input data in the checkboxes and text fields and then choosing to add the new entry to the database or return to the Main screen.
 Selecting the "Check your progress" button in the Main screen takes the user to the Progress page, where a table displays the user's progress.
 Here, the user can view their progress, delete an entry, or return to the Main screen.
 Lastly, the "Log out" button on the Main screen logs the user out and redirects them to the Login screen.

 ## UML Diagram

 ## ER Diagram
 ![Habit Tracker (2)](https://user-images.githubusercontent.com/111819437/224590115-dbef85b4-d4eb-4be8-860b-931aa6b0109c.png)

+In Figure 5, it is illustrated the Entity Relationship (ER) diagram for the application, which provides a visual representation of the database schema.
+The ER diagram shows the two tables that exist within the database: "users" and "habits"
+The first table is called "users," and it is responsible for storing all user-related information such as their username, email, and password.
+This table is essential for the application's functionality since it enables users to register and log in to the program, allowing them to access their data and track their progress over time.
+The second table is called "habits," and it stores information about the users' habits, such as sleep, water intake, reading, journaling, gym , studying, overall, total ,notes, date, id, and user.
+The habits table is closely related to the users' table since each user will have their set of habits and associated data stored within this table.
+By using a database schema with two tables, we can ensure that the data is organized, easy to manage, and efficient to query.
+The users' table stores all user data, which enables efficient user management, while the habits table allows the program to track and analyze each user's progress over time.
+This organized data will help the application function more effectively, enabling users to easily track their progress and achieve their goals.

 ## Flow Diagram